AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ## Feature analysis for sPLS-DA models

-InterFold provides functions for analysing the features selecting for fitting sPLS-DA models.
+OmicsFold provides functions for analysing the features selecting for fitting sPLS-DA models.

 - [`get.loadings.table()`](#get-feature-loadings-as-a-table) outputs a data